HyperbeeAI/ai8x-vision-bnn/readme.md

 # Experiments on binary neural networks in computer vision by HyperbeeAI

-Copyrights © 2023 Hyperbee.AI Inc. All rights reserved. main@shallow.ai
+Copyrights © 2023 Hyperbee.AI Inc. All rights reserved. hello@hyperbee.ai

 This repository contains our experiments for quantized and binary neural networks for computer vision tasks, evaluated over the CIFAR100 benchmark dataset.